kercheval/GradleCMPlugin/README.md

 status if the buildvcs.type value is set to 'none'.

-**Properties buildvcs.getInfo()** - This method returns a Properties object that contains the VCS properties used by the buildinfo target.
+**Properties buildvcs.getInfo()** - This method returns a Properties object that contains the VCS properties used by the `buildinfo` task.
 This method will return an empty Properties object if the buildvcs.type value is set to 'none'.